July 12, 2019

 The Pepsi Fleet?

-Addendum, 2022: I am less certain of my conclusion here than I was when this first went up.
+Addendum, 2024: I am less certain of my conclusion here than I was when this first went up.
 Dr. Paul Musgrave wrote a piece on the Pepsi Fleet in Foreign Affairs, and when I contacted him about it, said that he had other sources which weren't accessible to Google, and which I wasn't willing to pay to try to track down.
-I am now about 50/50 on this being real or not, as there's still the complete lack of any mention outside the NYT editorial page before 2012 or so.
+I was later pointed at a second source,1 although it's still weird how little contemporary coverage of this incident there was, relative to the amount since 2012.
+I now put about 75% on this being real.
 I would expect at least some mention, in purely naval sources if nothing else, but a contemporary book on the Soviet Navy is silent.

 But in 1989, the volume of Pepsi's business in the USSR had grown to the point that they needed more than just vodka to trade.
 In exchange, the Soviets offered 17 submarines and three surface warships, including a cruiser, a destroyer, and a frigate.
 Pepsi promptly turned around and sold the obsolete vessels for scrap.
 Briefly, this made Pepsico the owner of the world's 6th-largest navy, or possibly the 6th-largest submarine force on the planet.